gonzalocasal/mp3Tagger/README.md

 WARNING after many requests you may get blocked  for a couple of minutes, so is not recommended process many files at once.

-* The Album tag is always the same than the artist.
-In my collection, i just group the song by Artist but you can adapt this to get the Album tag similarly than the Year tag.
+* The Album tag is always the same as the artist.
+In my collection, I just group the song by Artist, but you can adapt this to get the Album tag similarly than the Year tag.